GG-3-0-Mobile-Engineering/ME14-PetaBencana-GG3MEGP0559-Imannuel/README.md

 - date picker dialog displayed
 - navigated to saved fragment working
 - navigated to settins fragment working

 **Unit Testing**

+All functions within these classes have been included in unit testing
 - ApiServices
 - UrunDayaDAO
 - AreaBanjirRepository